apigee-127/swagger-tools/docs/API.md

 This function returns an `object` that represents the JSON Schema for the model id (Swagger 1.2) or the JSON Reference (Swagger 2.0).
 Here is a full example of this API in action:

+**Note:** For Swagger 1.2, we only perform structural validation prior to composing the model.

 **Swagger 2.0**